catamphetamine/react-phone-number-input/README.md

 import { formatPhoneNumber } from 'react-phone-number-input'

 if (value) {
-  // Can be "National" or "International". formatPhoneNumber(value, "International")
+  // `format` can be "National" or "International". formatPhoneNumber(value, "International")
 }
 ```